-Pillsbury became CEO of ClubCorp in 2018 after decades of leadership roles with the PGA, Nike Golf, and American Golf Corp.
-ClubCorp had focused on traditional golf clubs and country clubs since 1957, but it hadn’t yet embraced the trend of golf as entertainment.
+Pillsbury became CEO of Invited (then called ClubCorp) in 2018 after decades of leadership roles with the PGA, Nike Golf, and American Golf Corp.
+Invited had focused on traditional golf clubs and country clubs since 1957, but it hadn’t yet embraced the trend of golf as entertainment.

-Taking the helm at ClubCorp and buying BigShots Golf
+Taking the helm at Invited and buying BigShots Golf

 “There was a piece of paper that had BigShots on it that was sitting around collecting dust,” Pillsbury told Dallas Innovates.
 “I was like, ‘What’s this?'”
 It turns out someone at ClubCorp had met with BigShots, a Topgolf-like golf entertainment company founded in 2013.